aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/guides/ssm-quick-setup-patching/ssm-quick-setup-patching-configuration.md

 6. Copy & Paste all the ID's within the **Organziational unit IDs** to a text file, as this will be needed later.
 7. From the **Actions** dropdown, choose **Edit StackSet details**
 8. Click **Replace current template** and follow the steps to upload the modified saved template from step 4.
+9. Accept all defaults until **Step 2**, and update the following parameters:
+   1.  **OutputS3BucketName** -> The Central Log Archive S3 bucket in the logging account.
+Example, "asea-logarchive-phase0-cacentral1-lgh04fj6ulma"
+   2.  **OutputS3KeyPrefix** -> Enter "ssm-patching"
-9. Accept all defaults and progress until **Step 4 - Set deployment options**
+10. Accept all other defaults and progress until **Step 4 - Set deployment options**
-10. The **Organizationl units (OU)** does not maintain the original values.
+11. The **Organizationl units (OU)** does not maintain the original values.
 Add each value that was copied in step 6.
-11. Specify the same region(s) used in the original configuration (e.g. ca-central-1)
+12. Specify the same region(s) used in the original configuration (e.g. ca-central-1)
+13. Accept all other defaults, and deploy the StackSet update

+Review the CloudFormation Stack Sets, and wait for the 'AWS-QuickSetup-PatchPolicy-MA-...'
+StackSet to succeed.

+1. Click on the 'AWS-QuickSetup-PatchPolicy-MA-...'
+StackSet, and from the **Actions** dropdown, choose **Edit StackSet details**
+2. Accept all defaults until **Step 2**, and update the following parameters:
+   1.  **OutputS3BucketName** -> The Central Log Archive S3 bucket in the logging account.
+Example, "asea-logarchive-phase0-cacentral1-lgh04fj6ulma"
+   2.  **OutputS3KeyPrefix** -> Enter "ssm-patching"
-12. Accept all other defaults, and deploy the StackSet update
+3. Accept all other defaults, and deploy the StackSet update

 The StackSets should be successfully deployed, and you can return to the Quick Setup Patch Policy to see the dashboard showing Success.